syntax-error-1/quiz-master/readme.md

-## Quiz Master Mini Project
+# Quiz Master Mini Project

+## Description

+This is a mini project called Quiz Master, which allows users to play a quiz game.
+The project provides a web-based interface where users can answer questions and compete to win.

+## Installation

-To run this project first open the project folder in terminal and run following comamnds:
+To run this project, follow these steps:

+1. Open the project folder in the terminal.
+2. Run the following commands:

 npm i
 node server.js
 node express.js

-Go to localhost:3000/game.html to play
+3. Go to `localhost:3000/game.html` in your web browser to play the game.

-# How to Play
+## How to Play

-Enter your username in the input field.
+1. Enter your username in the input field provided.
-Click the "Start" button to begin the game.
+2. Click the "Start" button to begin the game.
-A question will appear on the screen.
+3. A question will appear on the screen.
-Type your answer in the input field provided.
+4. Type your answer in the input field provided.
-Click the "Submit" button to submit your answer.
+5. Click the "Submit" button to submit your answer.
-Wait for the result and the next question to appear.
+6. Wait for the result and the next question to appear.
-The game will continue until all questions have been answered.
+7. The game will continue until all questions have been answered.
-At the end of the game, the winner will be announced.
+8. At the end of the game, the winner will be announced.
-Enjoy playing the Quiz Master!
+9. Enjoy playing the Quiz Master!

+## License

+This project is licensed under the [MIT License](LICENSE).